Hong Kong Tramways: Current projects

 In 2010, HKT appointed a consultancy firm to investigate the feasibility of constructing a 12 km modern tramway system in the Kai Tak Development, built on the vacated site of the former Kai Tak Airport, in place of the Environmentally Friendly Linkage System monorail proposed by the Hong Kong Government.
 A proposal was submitted to the Development Bureau on 29 April 2013.
 HKT pointed out that the cost of constructing the proposed tram system is $2.8 billion, which is less than the $12 billion needed for a monorail system.
 Possible extensions to neighbouring places such as To Kwa Wan, Kowloon City, and Kwun Tong were suggested.
-Bruno Charrade, Managing Director of HKT, said that the new system's tramcars could be designed to resemble their Hong Kong Island counterparts or have a totally new design, depending on the government's discretion.
+Bruno Charrade, managing director of HKT, said that the new system's tramcars could be designed to resemble their Hong Kong Island counterparts or have a totally new design, depending on the government's discretion.

-Beginning in 2011, the entire HKT fleet will be refurbished over a period of seven years at a cost of $75 million.
+Beginning in 2011, the entire HKT fleet will be refurbished over a period of seven years at a cost of $75 million HKD.
 The trams will keep their original exterior design, but the outer teak structures will be replaced with aluminium structures.
 The benches on the lower decks of the trams will be replaced with modern-looking single seats.
 Digital broadcasts will be placed inside the trams to inform passengers of the next stop, and LED lighting will be installed.
 AC motors will replace the current DC motors and a new magnetic emergency braking system will be added.

 Abandoned projects

-During the 1910s, Hong Kong Tramways proposed the Kowloon Tramways Project.
-However, the completion of KCR Railway caused the Hong Kong Government to veto the plan.
+During the 1910s, HKT proposed the Kowloon Tramways Project.
+However, the completion of KCR Railway caused the government to veto the plan.

 In 1970, Chai Wan on the east side of Hong Kong Island was developed into a residential and industrial area, which greatly increased traffic demand to Central.
 Extending the tram line from Shau Kei Wan to Chai Wan was considered, but was ultimately rejected.
 This was due to low cost effectiveness associated with the need to tunnel through the hills between Shau Kei Wan and Chai Wan to maintain level track.
 The Island line of the MTR was built instead, and its first phase, between Chai Wan and Admiralty, opened on 31 May 1985.

 During the development of Tuen Mun New Town in the 1970s, the government reserved space for the construction of a rail transportation system.
 In 1982, the government invited HKT to construct and operate a tram system in the area.
 HKT initially expressed interest in the construction of the railway and intended to operate it with double-decker trams, but later withdrew.
 The government then invited Kowloon-Canton Railway Corporation to construct and operate a light rail system.
 That system, now known as the Light Rail, opened to the public on 18 September 1988.